 The upshot of this is that we end up with talking animal characters that become their own distinctive characters – indeed, there is only a single human character, Mowgli, in the film.
 The film hits its stride perfectly from the opening scene at Peace Rock where Favreau introduces an entire menagerie of animals.
 Most of all what strikes you with the scene is that you are watching the animals naturalistically interacting and that you invest your suspension of disbelief in what is going on.

 The upshot of this is a series of characters of great depth – in fact, the animal characters end up being far more distinctive than the sole human character, where Neel Sethi ends up giving us Mowgli as a far too precocious modern kid.
 The key also ends up being some spot-on voice casting.
 Ben Kingsley prowls about with tight paternalistic concern as Bagheera, while Bill Murray voices a comically engaging Baloo to perfection.
 The most eccentric piece of casting is Christopher Walken who takes on the role of King Louie.
 Where the role was voiced by big band leader Louis Prima in the animated version, Walken’s dry voice makes for a Godfather-styled Louie who is now incarnated as a stunning King Kong-sized orang-utan.
 Favreau bizarrely enough models these scenes along the lines of Marlon Brando in Apocalypse Now (1979).

-Subsequent to this, Jon Favreau went on to conduct his upcoming live-action adaptation of The Lion King (2019).
+Subsequent to this, Jon Favreau went on to conduct his live-action adaptation of The Lion King (2019).

 (Winner for Best Special Effects at this site’s Best of 2016 Awards).